farbodahm/farbodahm.github.io/content/posts/deployment-strategies.md

     ...
 ```

-When a developer wants to deploy a new DAG or update an existing one, they would create a new branch
+How does a developer deploy a new DAG?

-from `feature/*`, make their changes, and then create a pull request to merge their changes into the `main` branch.
-Once the pull request is approved and merged, GitOps will automatically deploy the changes to the **test** environment.
-The same process would be followed for promoting changes to **staging** and **production** environments.
+1. Create a branch from `feature/*`
+2. Make changes
+3. Open a PR to `main`
+4. Get it approved and merged
+5. GitOps deploys to **test**

+Same flow for **staging** and **production**.
+Merge up the chain.

-So in this example, we are deploying this same code to different envs and we are relying on [Airflow Variables](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/variables.html)
+Notice: we deploy the same code to all environments.
+We use [Airflow Variables](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/variables.html) to handle environment-specific settings in this example.
-to manage environment-specific configurations.

 ## Application Layer Deployment Strategy

-In this strategy, we decouple the deployment process from the Git branching strategy.

-Let's see what do I mean Application Layer Deployment Strategy by revisiting the previous example.
+Here's a different approach.
+We separate deployment from branching.

+What does that mean?
+Let me show you with the same Airflow example.

-### Same Airflow Dag Deployment Example
+### Same Airflow DAG Deployment Example

-Let's say we have the same Airflow project as before, but this time we have to define our dags like this:
+Same project.
+But now we define DAGs like this:

 ```python
 env_config = get_environment_details()